MolecularAI/aizynthfinder/docs/source/python_interface.rst

     finder.stock.select("zinc")
     finder.expansion_policy.select("uspto")
+    finder.filter_policy.select("uspto")

-`zinc` and `full_uspto` where the keys given to the stock and the policy in the configuration file.
+`zinc` and `uspto` where the keys given to the stock and the policy in the configuration file.
+The first policy set is the expansion policy and the second is the filter policy.
+The filter policy is optional.

 4. Set the target SMILES and perform the tree search